Ex0brain/trelis24.github.io/_draft/Buffer-Overflow-Basic.md

 ## Proof of Concept
 In order to show a practicle buffer overflow example, SLmail v5.5 will be used.
-It has a known vulnerability which can be found in exploit-db. https://www.exploit-db.com/exploits/638
+It has a known vulnerability which can be found in [exploit-db][https://www.exploit-db.com/exploits/638].

 1. Crash the application by sending 'A's.